ChandanDigital/chandan-digital-seo/README.md

-# Chandan Digital - SEO Meta Tags
+# Chandan Digital - Custom SEO Meta Tags Plugin

+This repository contains the custom SEO Meta Tags configuration built specifically for **[Chandan Digital](https://chandandigital.com)**—a premier digital marketing and web development agency based in Kolkata.

+Integrating this code into your website's HTML setup ensures optimal search engine indexing, social media visibility, and local search presence.

+---

+## 🚀 Features Included
+* **Primary Meta Tags**: Optimised `title`, `description`, and `keywords` tailored for Kolkata's digital market.
+* **Open Graph Protocol**: Fully compatible with **Facebook** and **Instagram** for structured social sharing.
+* **Twitter Cards**: Custom layout for standard and large-image previews on **X / Twitter**.
+* **Search Engine Instructions**: Setup with `index, follow` directives to guarantee indexing.

+---

+## 🛠️ How to Use

-Copy and paste the HTML code block below directly into the `<head>` section of your website's HTML file:
+Copy the HTML code block below and paste it directly into the `<head>` section of your website's root HTML file:

 ```html
 <!-- Primary Meta Tags -->